-Are you preparing to potty train your young toddler, but aren't quite sure what supplies you will need?
+Are you preparing to potty train your young toddler, but aren't sure which supplies you will need?

-This potty training supplies list covers all the gear needed for early potty training with non-coercive potty training or Montessori toilet learning.
+This potty training supplies list covers all the gear needed for early potty training, whether you are wrapping up EC, following Montessori toilet learning, or doing non-coercive potty training.

 Early Potty Training Methods

 When preparing to teach your toddler the skills necessary for toilet independence, the first thing that you need is a plan!
 I suggest reading a book about the early potty training method of your choice.
 This article includes book recommendations for: